Harvest 4 Change

 Embrapa researcher in the business area, she has experience in several agricultural sectors such as ornamental, medicinal, spice, and fruit plants.
 Worked on modeling new proposals for organizing the company's international databases, supporting market analysis for strategic intelligence for teams and senior management.
 He currently works on diagnosing strategic scenarios and managing the company's assets.

-Together, their combined expertise in agricultural economics and sustainable practices positions them uniquely to lead the “Harvest 4 Change” initiative, aiming to develop innovative, eco-friendly business models for the agri-food sector.
+Together, with your combined expertise in agribusiness and sustainable practices, allow us to lead the “Harvest 4 Change” initiative, aiming to accelerate sustainable transformation in the agricultural and livestock sector.

 Scroll to Top